coolaj86/osx-wifi-volume-remote/README.md

 1. Get [Node.js](http://nodejs.org#download)

-2. Get this code and start the server
+2. Open **Terminal**

+3. Install `osx-wifi-volume-remote` like so

         npm install -g osx-wifi-volume-remote

+4. Start the server like so (and note that it shows the name of your computer)

         osx-wifi-volume-server 4040

 3. Type the `http://<your-computer-name>.local:4040/` whatever onto your phone's browser

-4. Control your MacBook's volume over wifi!
+4. Enjoy controlling your MacBook's volume over wifi!

 API Example
 ===